-E-mails have become THE ultimate medium to our messaging.
+Emails have become THE ultimate medium for our messaging.
 Unfortunately, our efforts often end up having the opposite effect we are hoping for.
-The ability to strike a few keys and hit “send” have made many of us unaware that we are being negatively received.
+The ability to strike a few keys and hit “send” has made many of us unaware that we are being negatively received.
 We’ve all composed e-mails that, in retrospect, we regret having sent.
-Many more are sent without even realizing that they contain glaring e-mail no-no’s that never get beyond the “delete” button.
+Many more are sent without even realizing that they contain glaring email no-nos that never get beyond the “delete” button.

 The good news is that bad e-mails can be easily avoided by following a few easy steps before touching the “send” button.
 Refer to the following checklist, before your e-mails end up in someone’s trash bin.

-Avoid un-necessary attachments – Any attachment coming from an unknown entity is treated with distain.
+Avoid unnecessary attachments – Any attachment coming from an unknown entity is treated with disdain.
 Attachments are a common method for hackers to wreak havoc on a computer.